mpolden/lftpq/README.md

 $ lftpq -h
 Usage of lftpq:
   -F string
-        Format to use in dry-run mode (default "lftp") -f string
+    	Format to use in dry-run mode (default "lftp")
+  -c string
+    	Classify string and print its local dir
+  -f string
     	Path to config (default "~/.lftpqrc")
   -i	Build queues from stdin
   -l string
     	Override local dir for this run
   -n	Print queue and exit
   -p string
     	Path to lftp program (default "lftp")
   -q	Do not print output from lftp
   -t	Test and print config
 ```

 ## Example config